rekha-mg/React_notes/Notes1.md

 #### React Limitations
 Covers only the view layer of the app, hence you still need to choose other technologies to get a complete tooling set for development.

-Uses inline templating and JSX, which might seem awkward to some developers.
+* Uses inline templating and JSX, which might seem awkward to some developers.

- Previous Page  Print Page
+#### What is npm?
+npm makes it easy for JavaScript developers to share and reuse code, and makes it easy to update the code that you’re sharing, so you can build amazing things.

+### Install npm
+* npm is installed with Node.js
+* npm is distributed with Node.js- which means that when you download Node.js,  you automatically get npm installed on your computer.

+### Check that you have node and npm installed
+>To check if you have Node.js installed, run this command in your terminal:
+>
+> node -v

+> To confirm that you have npm installed you can run this command in your
+> terminal:
+>
+> npm -v